microsoft/ignite-learning-paths-training-aiml/aiml20/speaker-notes.md

 The "Search" category was covered in the previous talk in this learning path, AIML10.
-In this talk, we're going to touch on just a few of the other available services, and use them to enhance the website of a retailer:
+In this talk, we're going to touch on just a few of the other available services, and use them to enhance the website of a retailer: [CLICK]

 Computer Vision: which we'll use to analyze the content of product photographs.